 JobSlinger is a free search tool that pulls listings from every company on the SASSIE platform.
 Type in your zip code and see what’s open near you.
 You can sort by pay, distance, or date posted.

-JobSlinger is the best place to start when learning how to find mystery shopping jobs.
+JobSlinger is the best place to start when you’re first learning how to find mystery shopping jobs.
 It gives you a quick snapshot of which companies have work in your area.
 Once you spot a shop that looks good, click through to sign up with that company and claim it.

 One limit: JobSlinger only shows shops from SASSIE companies.
 That’s a big chunk of the industry — over 150 companies use SASSIE — but not all of it.